aceciliad/DataAnalysis/README.md

 Everything here is simplified for fast use.

-For basic preprocesing applied to the traces, catalog reading, etc., the reader is refered to the github employ by the Marsquake Service (https://github.com/sstaehler/mqs_reports/).
+For basic preprocesing applied to the traces, catalog reading, etc., the reader is refered to the github employed by the Marsquake Service (https://github.com/sstaehler/mqs_reports/).

 Two preprocessed events are included in "Data".
-For more, request the author.
+For more, please request the author.

 ## Table of Contents
 - [filter_banks_specgram.py](#filter_banks_specgram.py)